dkout/6.013/initial-proposal.md

 This will allow us not only to characterize various materials, but also to see what types of materials are best for sending information at different frequencies.

-# Inductive RFID range experiments
+#2.
+Inductive RFID Range Experiments

 MIT has these "wonderful" RFID tags that we need to tap to enter campus spaces.
 Wouldn't it be cool if we could hang one off our backback, and get in the door